Mount Hampton: Eruption history

 Mount Hampton is one of the oldest volcanoes of Antarctica and was active during the Miocene.
 Despite this, it is less eroded than some younger volcanoes in the region; in general, the ages of the Marie Byrd Land volcanoes are not correlated to their erosion status.
 It appears that Whitney Peak is the older half of the edifice and that volcanic activity then migrated to Mount Hampton.
 More generally, volcanism in the Executive Committee Range migrated southwards over time at an average rate of 0.7 cm/year, although Mount Hampton and its southern neighbour Mount Cumming were simultaneously active 10 million years ago.

-Last parasitic eruptions took place around 11.4 million years ago and the youngest radiometric dates are 8.3 million years.
+Last parasitic eruptions took place around 11.4 million years ago, and the youngest radiometric dates are 8.3 million years.
 As at other volcanoes of Marie Byrd Land, the parasitic activity at Mount Hampton occurred after a long period of dormancy.
-However, the presence around the caldera rim of snow-covered inactive 10–20 m high ice towers (Note: Ice towers form when gas escaping from fumaroles freezes in the cold Antarctic air.
+However, the presence around the caldera rim of snow-covered inactive 10-20 m ice towers (Note: Ice towers form when gas escaping from fumaroles freezes in the cold Antarctic air.
 Exposed ice towers on Mount Hampton must be recent given the high winds that would otherwise erode them.) indicate that the mountain is geothermally active and may have erupted during the Holocene.
 Later research suggested that the ice towers were actually formed by wind-driven erosion of snow and ice.
-There is no evidence of geothermal processes and seismic activity recorded at the volcano may be due to volcano-tectonic processes or due to ice movement.
+There is no evidence of geothermal processes, and seismic activity recorded at the volcano may be due to volcano-tectonic processes or due to ice movement.